EthTrader/donut.distribution/instructions.md

 7. Share on discord for verification

 ## Step 2: Initiate Mainnet Multisig 'Start' Transaction
-1. Manually add the ipfs hash to pinata.cloud to pin
+1. Manually add the ipfs hash to pinata.cloud to pin.
 2. Check that the distribution will load up on ipfs: for this one, https://ipfs.io/ipfs/QmYB4LQFcMjuCkd7tLKUtjEnW29vM9qtiuW9RAExZWcmz2
 3. `New transaction` on the gnosis multisig https://gnosis-safe.io/app/#/safes/0x367b68554f9CE16A87fD0B6cE4E70d465A0C940E/transactions
 4. Contract interaction ->